 The criminal offence of assault occurs where one person intentionally applies force, or the threat of force, to another person without consent.
-The severity of the criminal charge is largely determined by other factors, such as whether the victim suffered any injuries and whether a weapon was used during the commission of the offence.
+The precise criminal charge that is laid is largely determined by other factors, such as whether the victim suffered any injuries and whether a weapon was used during the commission of the offence.

 All assault charges are serious criminal offences.
-If you have been charged with a domestic assault, you should seek help from an experienced criminal lawyer.
+If you have been charged with assault, you should seek help from an experienced criminal lawyer.

 Abergel Goldstein & Partners LLP can help.
 Our lawyers understand the legal intricacies of these charges, including the special provisions in the Criminal Code that apply specifically to assault-based offences.
 In addition, we are aware of the defences available to an assault charge.
 We will ensure that your legal rights are protected, and we will work to achieve the best possible outcome.